 (modules include: respect, setting and achieving goals, abstinence, decision-making, developing a plan to reach goals, developing a plan to be abstinent, powerful bond of sex, possible consequences of premarital sex, STI information, condom information, setting limits, refusal skills, personal value and thoughts on body image, media pressures, dangers of sexting and sextortion, spoken and unspoken peer pressure, pornography)

-Students are guided to assess themselves in order to stand against pressure from society and peers.
+Students are equipped to learn how to succeed in high school.
+They are guided to assess themselves, so they can stand against the negative influence from society and peers.
 Students learn to identify when a healthy relationship begins to become unhealthy.
 The realities of teen pregnancy are discussed, including the financial, emotional, and social implications.
 Students learn tips for enhancing communication with parents and adult mentors.
-They learn to identify the people in their lives who can help them with problems and learn a problem-solving tool.
-Students practice refusal skills in the classroom to help learn how to abstain from risky situations.
-Students learn that the benefits of waiting for sexual activity until marriage are numerous and delaying sexual activity until they are in a committed relationship as an adult is the best choice for their overall health.
+They learn to identify the people in their life who can help them with problems and they work on a problem-solving tool that will help them as well.
+Students learn that the benefits of waiting for sexual activity until marriage are numerous and delaying sexual activity until a committed relationship as an adult is the best choice for their overall health.
+Students receive a booklet for note taking and they are encouraged to share each day’s lesson with their parents.

 (modules include: abstinence/secondary abstinence, steps of physical affection, personal values and beliefs, unhealthy/healthy relationships, the power of groups, recognition of peer influence, types/symptoms of STIs, parental responsibilities and qualities, consequences of teen pregnancies and STIs, communication with parents, adult mentors, problem-solving, decision making, recognize strengths and abilities, setting boundaries to avoid peer pressure)

-High school students are challenged to think critically about decisions that could affect their future.
+High school students are challenged to think critically about the decisions that could affect their future.
 They are shown the importance of taking the time to get to know someone before trusting him/her.
-We discuss how getting to know someone and trusting and relying on that person can create attachments.
-We explain the different levels of commitment and physical touch that also create strong attachments and can make it difficult to look for healthy or unhealthy patterns in behavior.
-Students develop their own compatibility chart to see qualities they are looking for in a future spouse.
-Detailed STI information, including actual pictures, is discussed.
-Communication skills are practiced to see the best way to resolve an argument.
+We cover the five components of a healthy relationship: Character, Compatibility, Chemistry, Commitment, and Communication.
+We discuss the importance of looking for healthy or unhealthy patterns in behavior.
+We have students develop their own compatibility chart to see the qualities they are looking for in a future spouse.
+STI information is detailed, including pictures on a power point.
+Communication skills are observed to see the best way to resolve an argument.
 Every student receives a booklet for note taking, with additional information on each topic, including ideas for creative dates.

 (modules include: secondary abstinence, defining 5 components of a healthy relationship, definition of sexual activity, healthy versus unhealthy relationships, character development, Relationship Attachment Model, definition of safe zone, definition of relationship chemistry, compatibility discussion/test, STI information, condom information, definition and determination of character, abusive relationships red flags, date rape, characteristics of responsible dating, creative dating ideas, effective communication skills, commitment in relationships)